A Minor Variation Lyrics

 Ain't no way around 'em baby

-Ain't now way to take 'em honey
+Ain't no way to take 'em, honey

-Nowhere to hide and believe me I've tried to shake 'em
+No where to hide and believe me I've tried to shake 'em

 And I've had enough